yegor256/thindeck/src/jekyll/_posts/2014-04-01-architecture.md

 don't hesitate to submit a [Github issue](https://github.com/yegor256/thindeck).
 Moreover, if something is not clear in this page or any other pages here, please submit an issue.
 It is our responsibility to keep these documentation clean and accurate.
-You will greatly help us if you report a bug.
+You will greatly help us if you deckrt a bug.

 ## Assumptions